 Why You Need A VPN Now

-Noticed your Facebook playing up recently?
 Internet connection seem a bit sluggish?
 Pages timing out?
-URL loading well before the page actually appears?
+Facebook functionality acting strangely?

-Everything you do online in Thailand is being tracked and logged:
+Everything you do online in Thailand is tracked and logged.

 Seven major Thai online service providers are working with the Thai government to create new guidelines for tackling the spread of illegal content on the web.
-The group are regulating content related to pornography, terrorism, drugs, spam, phishing and copyright infringement. ~ Bangkok Post, 2015,
+The group are regulating content related to pornography, terrorism, drugs, spam, phishing and copyright infringement. ~ Bangkok Post

-I know, Thailand is the last place on earth you’d expect to get in trouble for copyright infringement.
-In fact, historically Thailand has been the place people visit to acquire their yearly supply of fake handbags, bootleg DVDs and Polo shirts.
+I know.
+Thailand is the last place on earth you’d expect to get in trouble for copyright infringement, particularly when this has always been the one place people come to get their yearly supply of fake handbags, bootleg DVDs and Polo shirts.

 The US National Security Agency uses computer servers in Thailand to help run a massive collection of information about internet users, and to store and analyse the data”.